dpbricher/tech-test-111215/README.md

 - ensure mongod is running (execute `mongod` from within another terminal if it is not)
 - create a database named "dbUsers" within your local mongo data store and give it a collection named "users" (you can execute `./create_db.sh` from the root directory)
 - execute `node index.js` from the root directory to start the server
-- navigate to "http://localhost:1337/dist" from with a web browser
+- navigate to "http://localhost:1337/dist" from within a web browser

 [Node.js]:  https://nodejs.org/